meowoid/ProfileManager/docs/README.md

 context.startActivity(intent);
 ```

-If you follow this approach, you need to override the ```String getIntentKeyForDistributionData()``` to return, in this case, 'Fruits' (i.e., the key that you have used when adding the distribution to the intent.
+If you follow this approach, you need to override the ```String getIntentKeyForDistributionData()``` to return, in this case, 'Fruits' (i.e., the key that you have used when adding the distribution to the intent).

 ### Data Events